datacommonsorg/data/scripts/us_census/pep/annual_population/README.md

 `/usr/bin/python3 scripts/us_census/pep/annual_population_estimate/preprocess.py`

-Execute the 'preprocess.py' script using the following command:
+Execute the 'preprocess.py' script by using the following commands:

+  - if you want to perform "download and process", run the below command:

+        `python3 preprocess.py --mode=""`

+  - if you want to perform "only process", run the below command:

+        `python3 preprocess.py --mode="process"`

+  - if you want to perform "only download", run the below command:

-`python3 preprocess.py`
+        `python3 preprocess.py --mode="download"`

 ### New Implentation:
 - [Updated the script on October 29, 2024]